MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/sg-security/readme.txt

 == ACTIVITY MONITORING ==

-Monitor your website and login page for unauthorized visitors and brute-force attempts to prevent malicious actions.
+Monitor your website and login page for unauthorized visitors and brute force attempts to prevent malicious actions

 = Activity Log =